ph1p/ikea-led-obegraensad/README.md

 - `clear`: Clear all pixels
 - `fill BRIGHTNESS`: Fill with brightness (0-255)
 - `pixels -p X Y BRIGHTNESS`: Set pixel (-p can be used multiple times)
-- `video VIDEO_FILE`: Play a video in format 16x16 on the display

 **Options (for all subcommands):**